kinde-oss/kinde-dotnet-sdk/Kinde.Api/README.md

 ### Overview

 The Kinde .NET SDK allows developers to quickly and securely integrate a new or an existing .NET application to the Kinde platform.
-The Kinde SDK is available on the Nuget package repository at https://www.nuget.org/packages/Kinde.SDK
+The Kinde SDK is available from the Nuget package repository at https://www.nuget.org/packages/Kinde.SDK

 It contains 3 pre-built OAuth2 grants:
 - Client credentials